A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Two partition schemes

 \section{Two partition schemes}

-Unlike QMDD and QuIDD, the TDD of an input quantum circuit can be calculated very flexibly.
-In particular, there is no need to expand a quantum gate to an $n$-qubit form (by tensoring an identity matrix) when processing it during the simulation of the circuit. \rmagenta{In general, the TDD representation of a quantum circuit can be obtained by contracting the TDDs of the individual gates in the circuit in any order.
-For quantum circuits with low tree-width, following an optimal contraction order will enable us to obtain the TDD representation in polynomial time \cite{markov2008simulating}.}
+The TDD representation of a quantum circuit can be calculated flexibly.
+In particular, there is no need to expand a quantum gate to an $n$-qubit form (by tensoring an identity matrix).
+In general, the TDD representation of a quantum circuit can be obtained by contracting the TDDs of individual gates in the circuit in any order.

-\rmagenta{In this paper, we use the original qubit order (or its inverse), scan the circuit qubit by qubit, and then rank the indices following the circuit order.
+In this paper, we assume that all gates in our circuits are either single-qubit gates or \cnot\ gates.
+For simplicity of presentation, we use the original qubit order (or its inverse).
+Following this order, we scan the circuit qubit by qubit, and then rank the indices following the circuit order.
 That is, given two indices $x$ and $x'$ appearing in the circuit, suppose $q_i$ and $q_j$ are the qubits that $x$ and $x'$ are on.
 Then we set $x\prec x'$ if either $i<j$, or $i=j$ and $x$ is to the left of $x'$ on the qubit wire $q_i$.
-For example, the selected order for the circuit shown in Fig.~\ref{exp-for-par1} is }
+For example, the selected order for the circuit shown in Fig.~\ref{exp-for-par1} is

+Note that hyper-edges (cf. Fig.~\ref{exp-for-hyper-edge}(b)) are used here.
+For example, $x_{1,1}$ passes a \cx\ gate, a diagonal $T$ gate and another \cx\ gate. \blue{It is worth stressing that, once such an index order (like the one in Eq.~\ref{eq:prec}) is selected, it will be used for all TDDs generated in the calculation process.}

 Our approach of computing the TDD of a quantum circuit includes two steps.
 First, we partition the circuit into several parts; second, we calculate the TDD of each part separately and then combine them together through contraction.